-The application material has to be addressed to:

-ESO Studentship Programme
+The application material should be posted to: ESO Studentship Programme Karl-Schwarzschild-Straße 2 85748 Garching bei München Germany

-Karl-Schwarzschild-Straße 2

-85748 Garching bei München (Germany)

-All material, including the recommendation letters, must reach ESO by the deadline (15 June 2006); applications arriving after the deadline or incomplete applications will not be considered!
+All material, including the recommendation letters, must reach ESO by the deadline (15 June 2007); applications arriving after the deadline or incomplete applications will not be considered!

-Candidates will be notified of the results of the selection process in July 2006.
+Candidates will be notified of the results of the selection process in July 2007.
 Studentships typically begin between August and December of the year in which they are awarded.
-In well-justified cases starting dates in the year following the application can be negotiated.
+In well-justified cases, starting dates in the year following the application can be negotiated.